 We have started a project, and its purpose is to get everyone to learn C# and understand it as better as they can, and this is going to be free on this website.
 We will take this process slowly, however, so expect every Monday to be the day you get the post about this journey.
 Feel free to drop suggestions at the comment section and or questions too.

-C# is a modern, general-purpose, object-oriented programming language developed by Microsoft and approved by European Computer Manufacturers Association (ECMA) and International Standards Organization (ISO).
-It was developed by Anders Hejlsberg and his team during the development of .Net Framework.
+C# is a modern, general-purpose, object-oriented programming language developed by Microsoft and approved by the European Computer Manufacturers Association (ECMA) and International Standards Organization (ISO).
+Anders Hejlsberg and his team developed it during the development of the .Net Framework.

-C# is designed for Common Language Infrastructure (CLI), which consists of the executable code and runtime environment that allows use of various high-level languages on different computer platforms and architectures.
+C# is designed for Common Language Infrastructure (CLI).
+Which consists of the executable code and runtime environment that allows the use of various high-level languages on different computer platforms and architectures.